gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 Future work:
 ===============
 - Extend LSI to accept new terms during indexing.
-Configure with realistic training data.
+Configure with realistic training data/parallel corpus.
 Evaluate time for querying and improve if needed.
-If dictionary grows too much, perhaps feature selection could be done, so as to speed matrix calculations.
+So as to limit dictionary growth, feature selection could be done in the stage preceding semantic reduction, so as to speed the resulting matrix calculations for indexing and querying.
 - Check and upload Moses model support, add this to documentation.
 Evaluate possibilities for using extended features.
-- Use WordNets from other languages and extend with word-sense disambiguation and NER.
+- Use WordNets from the other languages and extend with word-sense disambiguation and NER.
 This might lead to more accurate terms.
 Perhaps migrate to EuroWordNet.
+Study adequateness of current POS given that we have incomplete sentences.
-- Consider alternatives for adding lexical/semantic support to query refinement.
+- Consider alternatives for adding lexical/semantic support for users during query refinement.
 - Test other boost-on-merge options.
 - Consider pre-processing alternatives for each supported language.
+- Study and consider solutions for dealing with out of vocabulary words.
 - Comprehensive evaluation under a more realistic configuration + testing scheme.
 - Additional improvements to the existing approaches with semantics and NLP, as well as extensions to the current LSA model, would be of interest too.